TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.security-center/security-center-sql-advanced-security.md

   ownershipid="Azure_Security_Security_Center" />
 # Azure Security Center Data and Storage SQL Common Solutions

 SQL Advanced Threat Protection (ATP) provides a single go-to location for discovering, classifying and protecting sensitive data, managing your database vulnerabilities, and detecting anomalous activities that could indicate a threat to the database.
-You can enable ATP on your entire database server and apply to all databases on the server.
+You can enable ATP on your entire database server, and apply it to all databases on the server.

 SQL Vulnerability Assessment has some new and valuable capabilities: